To support the children at home with their learning, we have put some activities together for you and your child to do.

 Mrs Searle is the Early Years Leader who oversees the running of our Early Years Foundation Stage.

-We are lucky to have a team of dedicated support staff, Mrs Haddon, Ms Pun, Mrs Sharma, Miss Thuilliez who help us all with our learning.
+We are lucky to have a team of dedicated support staff, Mrs Haddon, Miss Aylett, Mrs Grigg, Mrs Howlett (maternity leave) Ms Pun, Mrs Eldridge, and Miss Thuilliez (maternity leave) who help us all with our learning.

 YR has PE on a Friday.
 Your child will need their PE kit in school at all times and will bring it home for washing at half term.
 Please remember to remove earrings and put your child's hair up if it is long.